 - (1) The series must be released on German television or by video-on-demand services accessible in Germany.
 Evidence of the intended release must be provided to the FFA at the latest at the time of submitting the application.
 Proof of the actual release or broadcasting on German television or by video-on-demand services accessible in Germany must be furnished within a year of completion.
-The FFA managing board may extend the deadline once in justified exceptional - (2) The grant will only be awarded for series of which at least one final version of the series is produced in German, except for dialogue scenes where the script provides for a different language.
+The FFA managing board may extend the deadline once in justified exceptional cases. - (2) The grant will only be awarded for series of which at least one final version of the series is produced in German, except for dialogue scenes where the script provides for a different language.
 A version with German subtitles will suffice.
 The German-language version must be submitted to the FFA before payment of the last instalment of the grant and at the latest before the beginning of the initial release.

-(3) In addition, the FFA must be provided with an accessible version of the funded series when broadcasting of the series begins in Germany.
-An accessible version of a series is a final version of the series with Germanlanguage subtitles for people who are deaf or hard of hearing and a final version of the series with Germanlanguage audio description for viewers with visual impairments, in a quality which meets market requirements and is suitable for the type of intended screening.
+(3) In addition the FFA must be provided with an accessible version of the funded series when broadcasting of the series begins in Germany.
+The accessible version is the final version with German-language audio description and with German subtitles for the hearing-impaired.
+On request, the FFA managing board may make an exception to the requirement to provide an accessible version.